aleph2c/miros/docs/_sources/zero_to_one.rst.txt

     return status

-To make our state callback function have the right signature, we ensure that it takes two arguments, a statechart object and an event, line 1.
+To make our state callback function have the right signature, we ensure that it takes two arguments, a reference to an ActiveObject and an event, (see line 1).
 Then, depending on how the function reacts, we either return:

   * ``return_status.UNHANDLED`` if we want an event to bubble outward in the chart.
-Typically this is the default value of the item you will return from a statechart callback.
-See line 2.
+Typically this is the default value of the item you will return from a statechart callback (see line 2).
-  * ``return_status.HANDLED`` when we want the event processor to stop searching for an event.
-See line 3.
+  * ``return_status.HANDLED`` when we want the event processor to stop searching for an event (see line 3).
-  * ``return_status.SUPER`` when we don't know what to do to the event, so we return information that will tell the event processor to try our super state.
-See line 8.
+  * ``return_status.SUPER`` when we don't know what to do to the event, so we return information that will tell the event processor to try our super state (see line 8).

 There are more things that can be returned, we will address them as the example continues.